 Before you reach the Othello Tunnels, you’ll walk past the raging Coquihalla River, which is a tributary of the Fraser River.
 We visited in mid-May, so the waters were probably a bit higher than normal.
 The views are fantastic, even through this is only a couple of minutes walk from the car park.
 The river only gets more impressive when it squeezes into the narrow canyon!

-The Othello Tunnels themselves are pretty amazing.
-There are five tunnels in this section, but there was a sign that mentioned the Coquihalla Subdivision (the hardest section of the railway to build) had 46 bridges and 12 tunnels.
+The Othello Tunnels themselves are spectacular.
+There are five tunnels here, but there was a sign that mentioned the Coquihalla Subdivision (the hardest section of the railway to build) had 46 bridges and 12 tunnels.
 To build this railway (back in 1914) it took 6.7 million meters of lumber as well as 4,500 tonnes of steel!
 It’s a pretty epic achievement over 100 years ago.

 The trail through the tunnels is very flat, so we walked through in complete darkness.
 Inside the tunnels is quite cool, so it’s great for hot summer days.
 If you want to get a better look at the rock formations and chisel marks at the center of the tunnels, you’ll need a flashlight.

 I have seen a few images of the Othello Tunnels before, but one thing that you can’t easily capture, is just how impressive the Coquihalla Canyon is, right next to the tunnels.
 The canyon has steep (almost vertical) cliffs that tower above you.

 Then, when you look down there are crazy, turbulent waters whooshing down below you.
 It’s loud, cooling and incredibly impressive!

 I loved the mix of tunnels, trestles and bridges.
 Each tunnel seems to be finished differently.
 Some are tall and smooth, some have rougher edges and less rounded cross sections.